-Long, because the plane was not yet the most used means of transport.
-So all transfers were made by rail, sea and bus.
-In 1950, members traveled in compartments of 8 without berths and soon after the train left, they understood how to organize the place in order to have a semblance of comfort and sleep.
-It was then much closer to a carriage hosting a summer camp or a scout group!!
+It was a long journey, because air travel wasn't yet the most common mode of transport.
+So all transfers were by rail, sea, and bus.
+In 1950, members traveled in eight-berth compartments without berths, and soon after the train departed, they figured out how to arrange the space to create a semblance of comfort and get some sleep.
+It was much more like a train car housing a summer camp or a scout troop!

-In 1954, for the new village of Djerba which had just opened, the transfer was made by plane.
-The Paris/Tunis flight was operated by Air France on board a double-decker Bréguet.
-In Tunis, a connection on Tunis Air was provided by a good old DC3.
-This plane, also called Dakota, was widely used for transporting troops during the Second World War, particularly during the Allied landings in Normandy in June 1944.
-It also had the quality of landing on any type of terrain.
-The flight connected Tunis to Djerba where an improvised runway was present.
+In 1954, for the newly opened village of Djerba, the transfer was made by plane.
+The Paris/Tunis flight was operated by Air France aboard a Breguet double-decker.
+In Tunis, a connecting flight with Tunisair was provided by a trusty old DC-3.
+This aircraft, also known as the Dakota, was widely used for troop transport during the Second World War, notably during the Allied landings in Normandy in June 1944.
+It also had the advantage of being able to land on any type of terrain.
+The flight connected Tunis to Djerba, where an improvised airstrip was available.

-The same year, we traveled to Corfu in 3 days.
-The journey began at the Gare de Lyon on board the Simplon Express on Saturday evening, which reached Venice early the next morning.
-After a day of free time in the Venetian city, the GMs boarded a boat in the evening bound for the Corfiot island via Brindisi.
+That same year, we went to Corfu in three days.
+The trip began at the Gare de Lyon on the Saturday evening Simplon Express, which arrived in Venice early the next morning.
+After a free day in the Venetian city, the guests boarded a boat in the evening bound for the island of Corfu via Brindisi.

-Arriving in Corfu, they boarded the Club's caiques, which triumphantly arrived in the village on Tuesday!!
+Upon arrival in Corfu, they boarded the Club's caïques, which arrived triumphantly in the village on Tuesday!

 A few years later, transfers became faster and more modern.
-The introduction of special Club Méditerranée trains thanks to agreements with the SNCF and the increase in modes of transport made it possible to offer GMs better conditions.
-For Cefalu in the late 1950s, the choice between a special train to Naples + boat or a train to Marseille + a special seaplane considerably shortened the journey time.
+The introduction of special Club Med trains, thanks to agreements with the SNCF (French National Railway Company), and the expansion of transport options allowed for better conditions for Club Med guests.
+For Cefalù in the late 1950s, the choice between a special train to Naples followed by a boat, or a train to Marseille followed by a special seaplane, considerably shortened the journey time.

 Similar article